11 Top Things to Do in Valparaíso, Chile—the Colorful Culture Capital

 Also called the “San Francisco of South America” by the sailors who once arrived in the port, the nickname certainly fits.
-Navigating the city means constantly walking up steep hills or down them, though there are old and creaky funiculars to help with some of the burn.
+Navigating the city means constantly walking up steep hills or down them, though there are old and creaky funiculars to help with some of the burn climbing them.

 The benefit of the steep hills is there are lots of lookouts or miradors at every turn.
 You can enjoy the views of this interesting and unique city.
 It has the feel of a fishing village with an interesting and colorful side.